banjocat/kafka_spark_cassandra/README.md

-# kafka_spark_cassandra
-Tech demo of Kafka, spark and cassandra

 ## Purpose
 To learn how to connect the Kafka, Apache Spark and Cassandra Using docker to connect all the services.